 Attention Span of Viewers

 The attention span of viewers is shorter than ever in because of the readiness and accessibility of information on the web.
-This is partially attributed to impatience as well because viewers expect everything to be so readily available; they want the information and they want it 5 minutes ago.
+This is partially due to impatience as well because viewers expect everything to be so readily available; they want the information and they want it 5 minutes ago.
 If they can’t find answers quickly it’s back to Google and on to the next link.
-This is precisely why the Three-Click rule is still relevant, and even if some designers think it’s a dying rule and web design styles are changing, it’s important to have important information as accessible as possible or you might get passed over.
+This is precisely why the Three-Click rule is still relevant, and even if some designers think it’s a dying rule and web design styles are changing, it’s key to have the most important information as accessible as possible or you might get passed over.

 Here at IdeaZone, we run on a simple philosophy where we want to make it as easy as possible for viewers to find what they’re looking for.
 That means applying the Three-Click Rule to our concepts when we design a website.

 Today’s internet is outrageously full of content – some more relevant than others – making it that much more important for viewers find the most relevant information within three clicks.

 According to LinkedIn Marketing Solutions, in 2015, 55% of B2B Marketers said they were planning to create more content than they did the year before.
 Now that it’s 2017, more people have caught on to that trend and that percentage is much higher.
 Which (you guessed it) means there is that much more content available at your fingertips on company’s website, on a blog, in articles, or on social media, and it’s all being shared simultaneously.